Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Proofs of Theorem 3.10 and Theorem 3.19

-\begin{claim} Let us again concentrate on a quadrilateral $T_L\cup B_E \cup T_R$.
-Let $\gamma^{(1)}=\gamma^{(1)}_{E_L}(k,+)$, $k \in \frac{1}{2}+\bZ$ be a traveler in $\picW{1}$ that crosses a biangle $B_E$, entering from an edge $E_L$.
-After exiting from $B_E$ via $E_R$, it either \begin{enumerate} \item turns left in the triangle $T_R$, \item terminates at the hole in $T_R$, or \item turns right in the triangle $T_R$. \end{enumerate} The claim is that the traveler $\gamma^{(2)}=\gamma^{(2)}_{E_1}(k,+)$ in $\picW{2}$ with the same identifier takes the same motion from the possibilities (1)--(3). \end{claim} The claim is proved as follows.
-Recall that our choice of parametrizations $\phi_{E_Z}^{\pm,(\nu)}$ is the same as in the reconstruction procedure (\cref{subsec:reconstruction}), except for the difference that we do not necessarily have an infinite number of corner arcs here.
-Then by comparing with the gluing rule \eqref{eq:gluing_rule}, we get
+\begin{proof} Just observe that our choice of parametrizations $\phi_{E_Z}^{\pm,(\nu)}$ is the same as in the reconstruction procedure (\cref{subsec:reconstruction}), except for the difference that we do not necessarily have an infinite number of corner arcs here.
+Then the assertion is obtained from the gluing rule \eqref{eq:gluing_rule}. \end{proof}